kishore2k3/masterstroke-marketplace/README.md

 SRC AND PUBLIC ARE REACT FILES
-MASTERSTROKE.zip is a springboot files csv are data's you can directly import that to MySql
+MASTERSTROKE.zip is a springboot files csv files are data's about player you can directly import that to MySql